cnzsb/library-by-antd/README.md

     - typography
     - page-header
     - mentions
-* use `babel-plugin-import` to implement dynamic import
-    - `style` can be only set to `css`

 ### customized components

-* below is our private components or customizing styles
+below is our private components or customizing styles

 - config-provider
 - icon
+    - our own icon will prefix with 'sl-icon-'
+- locale-provider
+    - `locale` can be passed with our own string, such as 'en', 'zh', 'it', etc.
 - modal
 - tree
 - tree-select

 ### TODO
+- [ ] add documents
 - [ ] add private classname prefix to all components
 - [ ] sync antd components automatically
 - [ ] dynamic import support `{style: true}` for less